Use our online services to quickly and securely pay tuition and fees by credit card or electronic check.

 A financial hold indicates that you have a past due balance at Snow College.
-Please call the Cashier's office and someone will explain the details regarding your account.
+To view holds on your account:

-Outside scholarships, or those from a source other than Snow College are usually disbursed in a form of a check mailed to the Snow College Cashier's office.
-Make sure that agency has your student ID # and the Snow College mailing address.
+Outside scholarships, or those from a source other than Snow College, are usually disbursed as a check mailed to the Snow College Cashier's office.
+Make sure the agency has your student ID number and the Snow College mailing address.

-Our new online bookstore is an affordable option for students.
-Visit the website to view a personalized page of your courses and corresponding course materials.
+Book costs vary with your schedule, visit the online bookstore to view a personalized page of your courses and corresponding course materials.

 Students can add an Authorized Party to their student account.
 An Authorized Party could be a parent or guardian that intends to make payments on your behalf.
 To add an Authorized Party to your account: